drazioti/papers/README.md

 **C6.** Enhancing an Attack to DSA Schemes, CAI 2019, p.
 13-25.
 LNCS 11545, Springer, 2019 - with M. Adamoudis and D. Poulakis

-**C7.** Towards message recovery in NTRU Encryption with auxiliary data,NuT-MiC 2024, LNCS 14966, Springer (with M. Adamoudis and E. Poimenidou)
+**C7.** Towards message recovery in NTRU Encryption with auxiliary data, NUTMIC 2024, LNCS 14966, Springer (with M. Adamoudis and E. Poimenidou)

 ## Book Chapters